 The film's journey from script to screen was an extraordinarily rocky one.
 The script underwent over 25 major revisions, the film's rights were embroiled in bankruptcy proceedings, and the subject matter sparked some major protests.

 Michael Keaton was the second choice to play Andrew Beckett.
 He turned down the role and made My Life (1993) instead.
-Incidentally Keaton played a man who was terminally ill; like Tom Hanks whose character had AIDS, while Keaton's character had cancer.
-Also Keaton and Hanks co-starred with Bradley Whitford in My Life (1993) and Philadelphia (1993) respectively.

 According to Philadelphia (film) - Wikipedia, "The director deliberately asked Bruce Springsteen to make the main song for this film in an effort to try to get more people who don't know much about AIDS to be more comfortable with viewing the film, and to raise awareness overall.
 However, Springsteen's first contribution, "Tunnel of Love", was rejected by Demme".
 It wouldn't have been the same had that song been used, "Streets of Philadelphia", was far more fitting for Philadelphia (1993), as it's a sad song and low-key.
 "Tunnel of Love", on the other hand is a happy song and upbeat.
 Not really in keeping with Tom Hanks's gay, HIV positive lawyer Andrew Beckett, who is also nearing the end of his life.

-While the film had its merits, many gay publications had quite a few issues with the film.
+Many gay publications had quite a few issues with the film.
 Out magazine referred to Philadelphia as "maddeningly closeted".
 There was a lack of dimensionality in the film's gay characters.
 Many gay viewers felt that Jonathan Demme missed an opportunity here to accurately portray someone's experience living with AIDS.
 Gay activist and playwright Larry Kramer described the film as "dishonest" and "simply not good enough".
 Also "often politically, legally and medically inaccurate".

 Variety gave a mixed review of Philadelphia (1993), as shown in the following extracts: "Intelligent but too neatly worked out in its political and melodramatic details, pic is fronted by a dynamite lead performance from Tom Hanks".
 And "The screenplay has been extremely well worked out, but too much so, because every piece fits so perfectly that there are no rough edges, no moments where the raw, devastating reality of the situation registers with total force".